harttraveller/pyeio/docs/index.md

 # Introduction

 Python Easy Input Output is a Python library meant to simplify file IO processes.
 It provides the ability to load and save different file formats with just the `load` and `save` methods.
+The required python dependencies can be found in the [setup.py]() file, and the developer dependencies are listed in the [requirements.txt]() file in the repository.

 <br>